 Additionally, I think the equity markets still have a lot of struggling to do because price-to-earnings ratios are very high.
 Earnings fell last year in the U.S. They should be recovering now, looking forward over the next 12 months.
 Part of the reason is the strong U.S. dollar.
 Overall, we think equities are so-so and the U.S. economy, as well as the global economy will muddle along.

 Commodities were the big story in the first quarter.
 They dragged up other asset classes.
 For example, they helped emerging markets debt; they've helped Latin America.
 A good amount of high yield U.S. debt was energy-related, and it has rallied tremendously.
 It is interesting that what can be characterized as a bottom-up phenomenon of supply cuts kicking in within the commodities sector has helped other asset classes from a macro perspective.

 While my view at this time is not overly exciting, commodities are the standout from a multi-year view.
 This is a great time for investors to look at them, given that we believe this is an infection point.

 BUTCHER: Thank you very much.

 - - - - - - - - - -

 Investing involves risk, including possible loss of principal.
 An investor should consider investment objectives, risks, charges and expenses of the investment company carefully before investing.
 Please read the prospectus and summary prospectus carefully before investing.

 Van Eck Securities Corporation, Distributor

-335 Madison Avenue, New York, NY 10017
+666 Third Avenue, New York, NY 10017